ibm-wsc/cloud-native-linuxone/docs/build-and-deploy/upandrunning.md

 ![app name](upandrunningimages/applicationname.png)

-**5.** Scroll down to the  Pipelines section, and check off the box next to `Add pipeline`.
+**5.** Scroll down to the  Pipelines section, select the checkbox next to `Add pipeline`.
 You can also expand the `Show pipeline visualization` section to see a visual of the build pipeline.

 ![add pipe](upandrunningimages/addpipelines.png)